Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node/add-a-new-gen-ai-node.md

-# Add a new Gen AI Node
+# Add a New Gen AI Node

 **To add a Gen** **AI node, follow these steps**: